I love the 4th of July, but I hate fireworks.

 This one helps Harlow a lot (especially as he gets older.)
 I put it on him at the first sound of fireworks (which at the lake can be as early as 9:00 a.m. thanks to annoying neighbors…)

 Click here for Thunder Jacket.

 5. Make their safe place, a cozy place.

 When Harlow wants to hide in the bathroom, or under the bed, I let him.
 I also make sure there are tons of comfy blankets, pillows, and some sort of sound machine in there, as well.
 Leave the TV on, or leave your phone in there with music or a sound app playing.

 I read about this in a crazy dog group I’m in on Facebook (and totally love because everyone else in it is as crazy as me.)
 You’re supposed to rub it behind your dog’s ears and I also put it on the scent patch on his Thunder Shirt.

-You can find it on amazon , or probably at your local drug store.
+You can find it on amazon or at your local drug store.

 In all honesty I think this one is more for the humans than the dogs, because after I put it on him I always feel pretty damn calm.

 7. If you stay inside with your pup try a pet calming lavender candle.